m-doescode/cum-pl/readme.txt

 Functions; heeel yeah.

-Cumulative Upgrading Multiplexer (CUM) lang has a very extensive and thorough standard library feature over (at least) 2 functions.
+Cumulative Upgrading Multiplexer (CUM) lang has a very extensive and thorough standard library featuring over (at least) 2 functions.
 These functions are the language's main feature and can be strung together to make anything.

 For example, finding length of a 2d line (Pythagoreas' theorum):